What Marketing Budget Should My Business Adopt to Make Us More Competitive?

 What are the accounting categories to consider in my marketing budget?

-Your budget should include all investments that are allocated to marketing resources, campaign expenses, social media, online advertising, and tools, as well as creative project fees.
+Your budget should include all investments in marketing resources, campaign expenses, social media, online advertising, and tools, as well as creative project fees.

-Large corporations might rely heavily on both digital and traditional marketing strategies, but businesses that are purely online tend to allocate more marketing money to digital campaigns.
+Large corporations might rely heavily on both digital and traditional marketing strategies, but purely online businesses tend to allocate more marketing money to digital campaigns.

 These are the top items you should include in your marketing budget: